geops/website/content/solution/transit-data-hub/index.en.md

 frontpageImage: /images/solution/transit-data-hub/datendrehscheibe.png
 color: "#549413"
 ---
-In public transport nothing works without timetable data.
-However, the data in the target timetable only becomes really useful if a large number of additional data is intelligently linked to the timetable.
-Real-time data, disruption information, detailed information on the stops, the routes of the journeys - these and more data are collected in the data hub and intelligently linked with one another.
-Our data hub is a system that grows continuously with incoming requirements.
-The basis are data structures that are aligned with the VDV and NetEx standards in order to be able to cover the many requirements of an information system for traffic.
-Considering the extent of information in the data hub, the possible applications are also very diverse.
+Nothing works in public transport without timetable data.
+However, the data from the target timetable only becomes really useful when a variety of other data is linked to it.
+Real-time data, disruption information, detailed information on stops, the routes of journeys - this and more data is collected and intelligently combined in the data hub TRALIS.
+TRALIS is a system that is constantly growing in line with requirements.
+It is based on data structures that are aligned with VDV and NeTEx (CEN) standards in order to cover the many requirements of an information system for transportation.
+Corresponding to the breadth of information in the data hub, the possible applications are also very wide-ranging.

 <ResponsiveImage alt="Maps" desktop="/images/solution/transit-data-hub/sbb.jpg" mobile="/images/solution/transit-data-hub/maps-4-.jpg" />

-* **Traveler and fault information**  - Basis for accurate traveler information in real time
+* **Traveler and disruption information** - basis for accurate traveler information in real time
 * **Live Maps** - vehicle positions based on target and real-time data
-* **Analyzes and statistics**  - availability potentials, punctuality statistics, driving performance
+* **Analysis and statistics** - accessibility potential, punctuality statistics, travel performance, quality assessments
-* **Converter**  - Conversion between various proprietary and open formats such as GTFS
+* **Geo-routing** - enrichment of timetable data with route shapes or real-time data
-* **Enrichment**  - Enrichment of timetable data with routes (shapes) or real-time data
+* **Converter** - Conversion between different standards and open formats such as [GTFS](https://gtfs.org/de/), [GTFS-RT](https://gtfs.org/de/realtime/), [NeTEx](https://en.wikipedia.org/wiki/NeTEx), [VDV-452](https://www.vdv.de/oepnv-datenmodell.aspx), [VDV-453 and VDV-454](https://www.vdv.de/ist-daten-schnittstellen.aspx), [SIRI real-time data](https://transmodel-cen.eu/siri-standard/)